 FAX: (607) 777-4620

-Research Lab: Materials Processing and Characterization Laboratory
+Research Lab: Surface and Interface Laboratory

 Teaching/Research Focus: Gas-surface reactions, oxidation, catalysis, surface chemistry and physics; self-assembly of nanoscale structures; epitaxial growth of thin films, nanostructured materials and materials characterization including transmission electron microscopy, scanned-probe microscopy and x-ray scattering